jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 Write a PySCF density matrix into a given Gaussian .fch(k) file.
 This module does two things: (1) deal with the order of basis functions and their normalization factors, (2) then export density matrix into a given .fch(k) file.
 All attributes of this module are shown below
 `write_pyscf_dm_into_fch(fchname, nbf, dm, itype, force)` where dm is the PySCF density matrix with dimension (nbf,nbf). itype has the same meaning with that in Section 4.6.5. force is a bool variable, and its meaning is:
-(1) If the string corresponding to itype (e.g. ‘Total SCF Density’) can be found/located in the given .fch file, this parameter will not be used, i.e. setting True/False does not matter.
+(1) If the string corresponding to itype (e.g. 'Total SCF Density') can be found/located in the given .fch file, this parameter will not be used, i.e. setting True/False does not matter.
 (2) If the string corresponding to itype cannot be found, setting force=True will enforce writing density matrix into the given file; setting force=False will stop/abort the program and signal errors immediately (this can be used to check whether desired strings exists in the specified file).

 You should use this module via